solana-developers/solana-cookbook/docs/th/references/staking.md

 ## Withdraw Stake

-Once deactivated, the `Withdrawal Authority` can withdraw SOL back to a system account.
+Once deactivated, the `Withdrawal Authority` สามารถ withdraw SOL back to a system account.
 Once a stake account is no longer delegated and has a balance of 0 SOL, it is effectively destroyed.

 <!-- <CodeGroup>
   <CodeGroupItem title="TS" active> -->